 Asked how he reflects on the Relikh reverse, the US-based Cuban added: “I’ve been able to look back and analyze everything.
 As a result, there have been tremendous changes to my team. this includes parting ways with my head trainer.

 “No disrespect to Relikh, but there are a lot of factors that were up against me that night that contributed to that result.

 “I still see myself as a better fighter than him, but sometimes things outside of the ring and beyond our control contribute to a bad night.
 That’s what happened this past March.

 “Now, I plan to go back down to 135 and win a lightweight title again.
 I want to be a two-time world champion before returning to 140 later in the year.

 “I will be attempting to become the first three-division World Champion from Cuba.”

 Claiming the super-featherweight crown in 2014, Barthelemy would then reign at 135 between 2015 and 2016.

-The move may have a little premature as Barthelemy could still make lightweight easily enough.
+The move may have been a little premature as Barthelemy could still make it lightweight easily enough.

 “I would love to face the very best fighters at 135 and 140.
-Whether it’s Lomachenko or Mikey Garcia I would to get my shot at world titles against the very best.
+Whether it’s Lomachenko or Mikey Garcia, I would get my shot at world titles against the very best.